ramrajsingh10/tender-automation/services/orchestrator/README.md

 # Pipeline Orchestrator

-This component coordinates the sequential → parallel → loop workflow for tender processing.
-It can be implemented as a Cloud Run service backed by Cloud Workflows or a managed task runner.
+The orchestrator service runs the managed Vertex RAG playbook.
+It reuses RagFile IDs produced by the ingestion worker, executes the curated question set with Vertex RAG + Gemini, and writes timestamped JSON output to Cloud Storage.
+It also exposes REST endpoints for ad-hoc queries and RagFile lifecycle management.

 ## Responsibilities

-- Consume pipeline trigger messages (Pub/Sub push) emitted by the ingest service.
+- Consume pipeline trigger messages (Pub/Sub push) emitted by the backend.
-- Persist run state to Firestore (`pipelineRuns/{tenderId}/runs/{runId}`) with task metadata.
+- Persist run state to Firestore (`pipelineRuns/{tenderId}/runs/{runId}`).
-- Fetch the normalized document (`parsedDocuments/{tenderId}`) and forward it to task targets.
-- Invoke extractor and artifact services via HTTP targets, handling retries, skips (when no endpoint configured), and QA loops.
-- Update Firestore with task outcomes and surface metrics to Cloud Logging.

-## Next Steps

-- Decide implementation approach (Cloud Workflows vs. custom runner).
-- Define task contract (`TaskRequest`, `TaskResult`) shared with extractors.
-- Implement retry policies and manual override endpoints.
-- Provide a QA loop handler that can surface low-confidence outputs (placeholder service lives in `services/qa_loop`).
+- Import tender bundles into the Vertex RAG corpus when RagFile IDs are missing.
+- Execute `/rag/playbook` requests, returning answers, citations, and stored RagFile handles.
+- Provide `/rag/query` for ad-hoc questions and `/rag/files/delete` for cleanup.

 ## Local Development